 Nutritional Value of Apples

 Apples, primarily contain, water and carbohydrates in them.
-Apples contain high amounts of simple sugars like glucose and fructose.
-They are also a rich source of insoluble and dietary fibres.
-Apples also contain between 1% and 3% of the daily RDA (Recommended Dietary Allowance) of B-complex vitamins like thiamine, riboflavin, niacin, pyridoxine, and pantothenic acid and folate.
+But they also have high amounts of simple sugars like glucose and fructose.
+They are also a rich source of insoluble and dietary fibres and contain between 1% and 3% of the daily RDA (Recommended Dietary Allowance) of B-complex vitamins like thiamine, riboflavin, niacin, pyridoxine, and pantothenic acid and folate.

 Apples contain Vitamin C (8% of RDA) and Vitamin A, E, and K in small amounts.
-Apples also contain trace amounts of essential minerals like iron, calcium, magnesium, potassium, and phosphorous.
-Apples are a great source of phytonutrients such as beta-carotene, cryptoxanthin, flavonoids, and anthocyanin.
+They also have trace amounts of essential minerals like iron, calcium, magnesium, potassium, and phosphorous.
+Apples are also a great source of phytonutrients such as beta-carotene, cryptoxanthin, flavonoids, and anthocyanin.

 Potassium is the main mineral present in apples, which is known to improve the health of the heart.
-Apples are also rich in the fibre called pectin, which helps lower sugar levels, improves digestion and help with weight loss.
+Apples are also rich in the fibre called pectin, which helps lower sugar levels and improves digestion.

 Benefits of Eating Apples During Pregnancy